benmiller314/cdm2021spring/plans/lesson-02_.md

 * practice using GitHub
 * practice using our key terms to help us see differently

 We'll be working in groups.
-I've used your [Tech Comfort Survey](http://bit.ly/cdm2021survey) responses to build breakout rooms where at least one person has prior GitHub experience, so I hope you'll be able to help each other where needed!
+I've used your Tech Comfort Survey responses from Lesson 1 to build breakout rooms where at least one person has prior GitHub experience, so I hope you'll be able to help each other where needed!

 <div class="alert alert-success">
 Head to
 <strong><a href="https://github.com/benmiller314/cdm-digital-affordances#readme">https://github.com/benmiller314/cdm-digital-affordances</a></strong>, where you'll find more instructions for what to do next – starting with forking the repo.
 (Thanks, group GitHub anchors!)

-Then follow the instructions in the README file.
+Start by skimming through the instructions in the README file, so you know where this is headed.
+(It'll save you headaches later.)

+Then follow the steps.
 </div>

-We'll work in Breakout Rooms for 10-15 minutes, then report back.
+We'll work in Breakout Rooms for about 10-15 minutes, then report back.
 Don't forget that you can use Zoom chat and screenshare to your advantage.

 Call me if you need me!
 Otherwise, I'll be floating from group to group.